 - Caramelize onions.

-- Reduce the heat to medium-low to prevent the onions from burning.
-Sprinkle some salt over the onions and continue to cook, making sure you stir the onions every few minutes.
+- Reduce the heat to medium low to prevent the onions from burning.
+Sprinkle some salt over the onions and continue to cook making sure you stir the onions every few minutes.
 Cook until the onions are a rich, browned color.
-It might take about 20 minutes if you do it slowly.
+It might take about 20 minutes, if you do it slow.

 - Cook the bacon.

-- Place the vinegar, mustard, honey, cumin, paprika, and salt in a small bowl.
+- Place together the vinegar, mustard, honey, cumin, paprika, and salt in a small bowl.

 - Whisk, gradually adding oil until the dressing looks emulsified.
 Taste again for salt.

 - Place the baked potatoes with onions and bacon, dried cranberries, and crumbled Feta cheese in a large bowl.

 - Add the dressing and mix gently, making sure the potatoes keep their shape.